MicrosoftDocs/visualstudio-docs/docs/vsto/ribbon-xml.md

 ---
 title: "Ribbon XML"
-description: Learn how to use the Ribbon (XML) item if you want to customize the ribbon in a way that is not supported by the Ribbon (Visual Designer) item. ms.custom: SEO-VS-2020 ms.date: "02/02/2017" ms.topic: "conceptual"
+description: Learn how to use the Ribbon (XML) item if you want to customize the ribbon in a way that isn't supported by the Ribbon (Visual Designer) item. ms.custom: SEO-VS-2020 ms.date: "02/02/2017" ms.topic: "conceptual"